joshwcomeau/beatmapper/offsets.md

 I kinda have to deal with this; otherwise, songs that users inport will have all their notes at weird offsets.

 This is annoying because I need to decode this x_x

+First, I should do a similar conversion myself, when exporting, so that songs with offsets are actually playable.